hummingbot/hummingbot/documentation/docs/operation/connect.md

 1. Enter your wallet private key
 1. Enter the Ethereum node endpoint starting with https://
 1. Enter the websocket address starting with wss://

+!!! note "Connecting vs keyfile"
+    A more secure way to add your blockchain wallet credentials to Humminggbot is by [importing a keyfile](/protocols/ethereum/#keyfile).

 ## Checking connection status